17 Ways to Stay Sane Through the Toddler Years

 Channel Your Inner Zen

-Patience is your superpower.
-When the chaos reaches its peak, remind yourself that it’s temporary.
-Take a deep breath and power through—one meltdown at a time.
+This is your superpower.
+When it gets to be the highest level of chaos and pandemonium, let yourself be reminded that nothing lasts forever.
+Take a deep breath and just go through it—one meltdown at a time.

 Tune In to Tunes (or Podcasts)

-Music and podcasts are lifesavers.
-A good playlist can drown out toddler noise, and a podcast makes you feel like an adult, even if you’re multitasking with a mop or diaper.
-Bonus: It keeps your brain engaged.
+Music and a podcast are lifesavers.
+A good playlist for the time usually brings the toddler noise down, and it is also about feeling like an adult, even if one happens to clean with a mop or change a diaper in parallel.
+Bonus: It helps keep your brain awake.

 Celebrate Small Wins